bonfiredog/blackcrownproject/INSTRUCTIONS.md

-### Using This Archive

-As the Project was so mycelial, entropic and interpolated in its original form (or, such a bloody *mess*), I have tried to lay out its archive in as simple and segregated a manner as possible.
-Everything should be easy to find, and any attempt at reconstructing the original heft of the project, either completely or partially, should be significantly easier than if I had just done a straight data dump; something that was never going to happen, as I enjoy tidying up data far more than producing it new.

-Some things are missing, and seem to be irretrievable: many of the production notes, design documents and early drafts were hosted on Google Docs, and due to my lumpeness only their file pointers were left behind.
-Unfortunately the forums, where I pretended to be an omniscient Yorkshireman and everybody used my invented grammar, were never backed up.

-Everything that was saved can be found in the `/assets` folder, organised into separate folders:

 - `/audio` - These files were attached to some of the virtual objects found in the `/objects` folder: in their excavations, the player could discover a sort of ouija teapot that played the sound of its leaves.
 I don't know why either.
 These two files were created by me in my back garden: included are their design documents.